Call today to make an appointment

 You do need to teach a dog to be comfortable in a crate.
 That means all his needs must be met in there, especially always having access to clean fresh water.
 Don't use the hamster bottles unless the dog is traveling in a crate; dogs aren't hamsters and they have to work to hard to drink that way.
 You can get a water bowl that attaches to the side or the door of the crate so he can't spill the water or play in it.

 Little puppies, used to being with litter mates, won't like being left alone while older dogs may panic at suddenly being confined.
 Each dog will react as an individual, but the basic method is the same.
-Doing this correctly will make the crate a safe and happy place for your dog, and can help prevent an onset of separation anxiety.While it would be ideal to be able to go through the training period without having to crate your dog at all for any reason, that's just not reality for most people.
+Doing this correctly will make the crate a safe and happy place for your dog, and can help prevent an onset of separation anxiety.
+While it would be ideal to be able to go through the training period without having to crate your dog at all for any reason, that's just not reality for most people.
 Unless you're training a well behaved dog that you've had for a while, you still want to crate the dog when you're away until it's earned having free run of the house, and probably at night, especially if you're working on potty training.
 So there will be times when you'll just put the dog in it's crate, and other times when you'll be doing the training.
 In both circumstances, you'll want to stay calm, keep the energy low, speak quietly, and not make a big deal about the crate.

 First, make sure the crate you are using is the right size.
 It should be big enough for your dog to stand up, turn around, and stretch out when laying down.
 If you need to house train your dog it's very important that it not be so big that the dog can sleep on one end and potty on the other and avoid it.
 If you have a growing dog, look for a wire crate with a moveable/removeable interior piece that lets you make the crate space smaller.
-Plastic crates can used, but they are really meant for transport and aren't as easy to clean as the wire ones which typically have a bottom tray that slides out for easy cleaning.
+Plastic crates can be used, but they are really meant for transport and aren't as easy to clean as the wire ones which typically have a bottom tray that slides out for easy cleaning.
 They are also easier to store when not in use.

-You want to start out by feeding your dog in the crate.
+When you set up the crate, randomly sprinkle some treats in there and let the dog go in and find them, then walk out again.
+You want to make the crate a good space he wants to enter and explore.
+If you are not also potty training a puppy, start feeding your dog in the crate (puppies need to learn to make clean spaces so the routine is a little different).
 If your dog balks at going all the way in to eat, put the food closer to the door so he can just put his head and shoulders in at first.
 As he becomes comfortable with that, start moving the bowl further in until he is finally all the way and eating.
-If he refuses to even put his head and shoulders in at first, just pick the food up and he doesn't eat that time.
+If he refuses to even put his head and shoulders in at first, just pick the food up and try again in a little while.
 He is not going to starve, but he will get hungry enough to over come his reluctance.
 Once he starts eating, if he comes out to check in with you and goes back in to eat more, let him do that.
-If he walks out and doesn't check in with you but goes to check out something else, pick up the food and put it away even if he's only eaten a mouthful.
+If he walks out and doesn't check in with you but goes to check out something else, leave the food for a while so he can go back and eat more.
+Don't leave it long enough to get stale or nasty.

 You will keep the crate door open at all times during this part of the training, until he is completely comfortable going in to eat and coming out again.